Beargrass Creek (Kentucky)

 Beargrass Creek is the name given to several forks of a creek in Jefferson County, Kentucky.
-The Beargrass Creek watershed is one of the largest in the county, draining over 60 sqmi.
-It is fairly small, with an average discharge of 103 cubic feet per second at River Road in Louisville.
+Its watershed is one of the largest in the county, though it is fairly small.
+The forks have contributed to the geography that has shaped the area.
+The origin of the name Beargrass is not clear.

+History

 As the forks wind through the area that has become Louisville's East End, they have contributed to the geography that has shaped the area.
-The origin of the name "Beargrass" is not clear, though local stories abound and it was written as "Baregrass Creek" and "Bear Grass Creek" in early maps.

-Lyndon Lore states, "The name Beargrass was originally Bear Grasse, because the bears came to the creek for water and also for salt from the salt licks which were located near Salt River."

-However, this map of Louisville from 1780 shows the name as Baregrass Creek.

 The earliest settlements by Europeans in the area were built in the form of stations, or forts, along the banks of the creek.
 The three forks drain about 70 square miles (181 km^{2}) of land, and occasionally flood.
 Following the construction of the U.S. Army base at Bowman Field in 1940, it was found that the area's limestone was causing septic tanks in Seneca Gardens to malfunction and wash raw waste into the creek.
 Wartime rationing, feuding, and price disputes with Louisville delayed correcting the problem until 1946.